-54 With effect from 21 December 2020, references to Directive 2002/22/EC should be read as references to Directive (EU) 2018/1972: see Article 105(3) and Article 125 of Directive (EU) 2018/1972.
+59 With effect from 21 December 2020, references to Directive 2002/22/EC should be read as references to Directive (EU) 2018/1972: see Article 105(3) and Article 125 of Directive (EU) 2018/1972.

-- how the measures might affect the end-user experience in general and with regard to specific applications (e.g. where specific categories of traffic are treated differently in accordance with Article 3).
-Practical examples should be used for this purpose.
-In particular the following information should be provided by the ISP: - the download and upload limits that apply to the IAS selected by the end-user, the traffic management used to manage compliance with download limits, and the circumstances under which these apply. - the circumstances and manner under which traffic management measures possibly having an impact as foreseen in Article 4(1) (a) are applied;55 - how the measures might affect QoS of the IAS, particularly in cases of network congestion and also in relation to other internet access services with different QoS parameters where multiple internet access services with different QoS parameters are offered by the ISP; - any measures applied when managing traffic which uses personal data, the types of personal data used, and how ISPs ensure the privacy of end-users and protect their personal data when managing traffic. - 136.
+- the download and upload limits that apply to the IAS selected by the end-user, the traffic management used to manage compliance with download limits, and the circumstances under which these apply. - the circumstances and manner under which traffic management measures possibly having an impact as foreseen in Article 4(1) (a) are applied;60 - how the measures might affect QoS of the IAS, particularly in cases of network congestion and also in relation to other internet access services with different QoS parameters where multiple internet access services with different QoS parameters are offered by the ISP; - any measures applied when managing traffic which uses personal data, the types of personal data used, and how ISPs ensure the privacy of end-users and protect their personal data when managing traffic. - 136.
 The information should be clear and comprehensive.
 The information should not simply consist of a general condition stating possible impacts of traffic management measures that could be applied in accordance with the Regulation.
 Information should also include, at least, a description of the possible impacts of traffic management practices which are in place on the IAS.